JustAGhosT/home-lab-setup/docs/my-home-setup/README.md

 > For a comprehensive guide on KVM switch options, including entry-level to premium devices,
 > pricing information, and detailed setup instructions, see the dedicated document at
-> `kvm-switch-implementation.md`.
+> [KVM Switch Implementation](kvm-switch-implementation.md).
 This guide includes specific product recommendations
 > optimized for our multi-device setup with separate video connections.

 #### Software Alternative: Synergy/Barrier